-The SAH will then review the application for completeness and accuracy before forwarding the completed application package to.
-If there are any inaccuracies or elements that need to be clarified before the application is submitted, the SAH will notify the Core Team Representative by email to make any necessary changes.
+The SAH will then review the application for completeness and accuracy before forwarding the completed application package to ROC-O. There are often inaccuracies or elements that need to be clarified, in which case the SAH will contact the Core Team Representative to make any necessary changes before the application is submitted.

-Once a G number is assigned, a second email will confirm completeness and include the G number for future reference.
-Now, the application moves to the assessment office where the sponsoring group is assessed for capacity and a feasible settlement plan.
-IRCC wants to be sure ahas the personnel, the finances, and a practical & thorough settlement plan for the sponsorship period.
+Now, the application moves to the assessment office where the sponsoring group is assessed for capacity and a thorough settlement plan.
+IRCC wants to be sure a CG has the personnel, the finances, and a practical settlement plan for the sponsorship period.

-If they are approved, both the sponsor and the refugee will receive a notification (a 3rd email for the sponsors), and the information from the application forms will be entered into IRCC's data base system before the application package is sent to the appropriate visa office abroad.
-Processing times vary, and current wait times can be checked here.
+If they are approved, sponsors will generally receive notification within 6 - 8 weeks.
+At this point, information from the application forms will be entered into IRCC's data base system before the application package is sent to the appropriate visa office abroad.
+Overseas processing times vary, and current wait times can be checked here.

-When the visa office starts processing the refugee portion, they will schedule an interview with the refugee(s), notifying both the refugee and the sponsor when this is scheduled.
-At the interview, a Canadian migration officer interviews the refugee to check if they meet the eligibility and admissibility criteria for resettlement to Canada.
+When the visa office starts processing the refugee portion, they will schedule an interview with the refugee(s), notifying both the refugee and the sponsor.
+At the interview, a Canadian visa officer interviews the refugee in person to check if they meet the eligibility and admissibility criteria for resettlement to Canada.

-If the refugee is approved, the Canadian Visa Office will issue a visa and contactto arrange travel to Canada.
+If the refugee is approved, the Canadian Visa Office will issue a visa and contact IOM to arrange travel to Canada.
 After the visa is issued, it may take several more weeks to arrange for exit permits if required by the local authorities.
-If the refugee is refused, a letter will be sent to both the refugee and the sponsor with an explanation and an opportunity to respond.
+If the refugee is refused, a Procedural Fairness Letter will be sent to both the refugee and the sponsor with an explanation and an opportunity to respond.

-In the case of a positive assessment, sponsoring groups can expect a Notice of Approval 4 to 10 weeks before departure, and then a Notice of Arrival about 10 days before the refugee(s) arrive(s) in Canada.
+In the case of a positive assessment, sponsoring groups can expect a pre-NAT 4 to 10 weeks before departure, and a Notice of Arrival about 10 days before the refugee(s) arrive(s) in Canada.

 It is very important that housing be procured only after the Notice of Arrival is received.

-Resettled refugees become permanent residents once border officials authorize them at the Port of Entry in Canada.
-When you meet them at the airport they will already have their temporarypapers with them.
-Be sure there is a Canadian address to provide to the Immigration officer at the Port of Entry to avoid delays in receiving the PR cards.
+Resettled refugees arrive in Canada as Permanent Residents.
+When you meet them at the airport they will already have their temporary PR papers with them.
+Be sure there is a Canadian address to provide to the Immigration Officer at the Port of Entry to avoid delays in receiving the PR cards.
 If permanent housing has not been arranged, use a Core Team member's address.